climatemodeling/dmess20/_posts/2000-01-03-committee.md

 Optimization Algorithms, Computational Intelligence, Parallel I/O, Performance Analysis and Optimization.

- * <b><a target="_blank" href="http://sookyung.net/">Sookyung Kim</a></b>
+* <a target="_blank" href="http://www.sarats.com/"><b>Vamsi Sripathi</b></a>
-is a postdoctoral researcher at Lawrence Livermore National Laboratory, pursuing research in deep learning for climate data analysis.
-She works on design and development of convolutional neural networks (CNNs) to detect and localize hurricanes in massive climate model output and development of models to track time sequenced tropical cyclones from historical climate data.
+is a Senior Software Engineer at Intel.
+He has a Masters’ degree in Computer Science from North Carolina State University.
+During his tenure at Intel, he has worked on the performance optimization of Basic Linear Algebra Subroutines (BLAS) in Intel Math Kernel Library (MKL) spanning multiple generations of Intel Xeon and Intel Xeon Phi architectures.
+Recently, he has been working on the optimization of deep learning algorithms and contributed to Caffe and TensorFlow frameworks.

 ### Program Committee
 <ul>
 <li> <b><a target="_blank" href="http://web.eecs.utk.edu/~mberry/">Michael W. Berry</a></b> (Department of Electrical Engineering and Computer Science, University of Tennessee, Knoxville, Tennessee, USA)</li><!-- confirmed 24-Apr-2018 -->